 On October 1, 2015, ICD-10, also known as the International Classification of Diseases – 10th Edition was initiated.
 Used to classify diseases and causes of illness recorded on health records, claims, and other vital information, ICD-10-PCS is the procedure classification system utilized to report hospital inpatient procedures.
-Here, we pulled together all the information you will need to be prepared for the new set of medical diagnosis and procedure codes coming this Fall.
+Here, we pulled together all the information you will need to ensure you are using the acceptable codes.

 The previous coding system, ICD-9 was 30 years old, producing limited data about patients’ medical conditions and hospital inpatient procedures, has inconsistency issues regarding current medical practices, as well as outdated terms.
 The transition into ICD-10 improves the quality of management within the health care system as it provides additional important information about a patient’s condition or the procedure performed.

 Here’s what’s new: